 Move over fried mozzarella sticks, in the world of fried cheese, the beer battered cheese curds reign supreme as the crème de la crème ultimate comfort food appetizer!

-This appetizer actually began with the ancient Romans, who enjoyed a dish called "Globuli".
+Although Wisconsin would like to claim all the credit, deep fried cheese curds actually began with the ancient Romans, who enjoyed a dish called "Globuli".
 Globuli uses curd cheese which is then combined with semolina and formed into dumplings and deep fried.
-The modern-day deep fried cheese curd has remained similar, except I use a beer battered crust for even more flavor.
+The modern-day deep fried cheese curd recipe has remained similar, except I use a beer battered crust for even more flavor.

 - Beer - Beer forms the backbone of your batter.
-You don't need a fancy craft beer, actually cheap beer is better in this case.
+You don't need a fancy craft beer, actually, cheap beer is better in this case.
 Just an inexpensive lager will suffice.
 Miller, Pabst, etc...

 - Egg - Beat the egg and combine with batter.

 - Oil - Personally, I like canola oil for deep frying.
 It has a high smoke point and a neutral flavor, allowing the flavor of the beer and cheese can remain the star.
+Peanut oil can also be used.

 Note: Some people combine flour with bread crumbs for the breading, but I find breadcrumbs in the flour mixture make the breading too thick on the coated curds.